ETABSharp

 ETABSharp wraps the raw COM API with:

-- Strong typing — all outputs are typed records, not
+- Strong typing - outputs are typed records, not

-refarrays - Fluent access — navigate the API as
+refarrays - Fluent access - navigate ETABS operations without hand-assembling parameter arrays

 The AI / MCP layer

-On top of the C# wrapper sits an MCP (Model Context Protocol) server that exposes ETABS as a set of tools for AI assistants.
+On top of the C# wrapper is an MCP (Model Context Protocol) server that exposes ETABS operations as tools for AI assistants.

-With ETABSSharp MCP configured in Claude Desktop or VS Code Copilot, you can:
+With ETABSharp MCP configured (for example in Claude Desktop or VS Code Copilot), you can:

-The AI interprets the request, calls the appropriate ETABSSharp tool, and reasons over the structured results.
+The assistant interprets the request, calls the appropriate ETABSharp tool, and reasons over structured outputs returned from ETABS.

 Status

-ETABSharp is actively maintained and used in production structural work.
-The core API wrapper is stable.
-The MCP server is under development.
+ETABSharp is actively maintained and used in production structural automation work.

 Get it